emmalepsy/emmalepsy.github.io/_posts/2015-12-31-Emma-year-in-review-2015.md

 ---
 layout: post
-title: 2015: Emma's year in review
+title: 2015 Emma's year in review
 date: 2015-12-31
 categories: []
 tags: []
 status: publish
 type: post
 published: true
-excerpt: The past year was full of excitement-- I started a business and moved to California.
+excerpt: The past year was full of excitement.
+I started a business and moved to California.
 Here's my year in review.
 ---

 In July of this year, I launched [Stories by Emma](http://storiesbyemma.co/), my own content marketing business.
 Over the summer, I talked to lots of friends and family about what I was doing, but as the luster of a new venture burned away, I stopped sharing what I was doing, and wasn’t reflecting on the progress I made.